RyanThiele/GitHub-Companion/README.md

 ## Contributing
 ### Setup
 There will be some data files that XUnit is using to test the service methods.
 All sensitive data files will have an extension of cvsd (*.cvsd).
-There is an entry in the gotnore file to ignore these extensions.
+There is an entry in the *.gitnore file to ignore these extensions.
 Please use *.cvsd extensions when dealing with sensitive data (usernames, passwords, etc...).

 ### Branching
 Currently there is a rule to protect the master branch.
 All changes and bug fixes must go through a pull request process.
 So be sure to branch from the master before pushing changes to the repository.